qubvel-org/segmentation_models.pytorch/docs/insights.rst

 2. Creating your own encoder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Encoder is a "classification model" which extarct features from image and pass it to decoder.
+Encoder is a "classification model" which extract features from image and pass it to decoder.
-Each encoder should have following attributes and methods and be inherited from `segmetation_models_pytorch.encoders._base.EncoderMixin`
+Each encoder should have following attributes and methods and be inherited from `segmentation_models_pytorch.encoders._base.EncoderMixin`

 .. code-block:: python